Fill out our bookfair feedback form! https://goo.gl/forms/E3S5icG3lNAtv52E2

 Announcing the 2017 Houston Anarchist Bookfair!
 On Sunday September 24, 2017, Houston Anarchist Black Cross will host a one-day convergence to network, grow, and celebrate anarchist and anti-authoritarian projects in Texas and the surrounding region.
 Join us for books, workshops, and discussion to celebrate and expand our southern radical communities of resistance!

-We will also have opportunities for publishers, distros, bookstores and others to table.
 If you’d like to volunteer, get in touch with us at email@example.com and tell us a little bit about yourself and what aspect you’re interested in helping with.

 The event is free, with no registration required.
 We are committed to making this a safe, welcoming space for all people who are genuinely interested in the Anarchist Bookfair, including gender diverse folks, people with disabilities, parents, children, femmes, women and people of color.
 If you experience harassment, abuse, assault, or any other kind of violation during the book fair, or if someone who has engaged in such behavior in the past is adversely affecting your participation at the book fair, or if you need support for any other reason, please do reach out to us at firstname.lastname@example.org.